shigotodoko/job_board/README.md

 # Job Board

-This is the official repository of the [ShigotoDoko](https://www.shigotodoko.com) website.
+This will be the official repository of the [ShigotoDoko](https://www.shigotodoko.com) website.

 ShigotoDoko is a job board platform that help companies in Japan that are looking for foreign labor, in the most cases, brazilian labor.